charbonnev/time-diet/README.md

 **Version 1.9.0** | **Live at**: [time-diet.vercel.app](https://time-diet.vercel.app)

 A comprehensive Progressive Web App (PWA) for managing time blocks, tracking daily routines, and building productive habits with ADHD-friendly features.
+I'm currently working in the mobile version of the app.

 ## 🌟 Features